Boykina3/CPS_490_Messenger_-project/README.md

 ## Introduction

 ### Purpose
-This document outlines the system analysis for a university process management system.
-The goal is to improve system tasks such as:
-- Applying to the university
-- Scheduling classes
-- Withdrawing from a class
-- Final grade submission
-- Changing majors
-- Viewing transcripts
-- Graduation
+This document outlines the system analysis for an online auction platform called UD Treasure Trove.
+The system allows users to create accounts, log in, list items for auction, browse and select active auctions, and place bids in real-time.
+The goal is to provide a secure, interactive platform for users to participate in auctions efficiently.

 ### Scope
-This document covers the system requirements, context diagrams, use case definitions, data dictionary, and process specification.
+This document covers the system requirements, context diagrams, use case definitions, data dictionary, and process specification for the UD Treasure Trove auction system.
+It focuses on the following core features:

+- User authentication and account management
+- Adding auction items
+- Viewing active auctions
+- Selecting an auction to view details
+- Placing bids

 ### Definitions & Acronyms
 **DFD: Data Flow Diagram**